Woodstock @ Home

 Unlike overnight and day camp, Woodstock @ Home staff are not able to provide full adult supervision of your child via video connection.
 Parents will be responsible for a stable internet connection, a video streaming device or computer, and getting campers connected to the meetings and videos each day.
 Woodstock will send secure video chat links to parents using Zoom.
 Live-streams will be available publicly on Facebook and Instagram.

 Please click the link below to register for a week of Woodstock @ Home for $75.
 You can also help us pilot the program by signing up for the FREE 2-day mini program.
 Space is limited to just 24 campers per week for now so register soon.
-We also ask that you join the waitlist if sessions are full (If possible, we may hire more counselors to meet demand).
+We also ask that you join the wait-list if sessions are full.

 Pilot: June 23 – 24 (FULL)